 - Use a domain-level email address.
 Emails from gmail.com make you look like you are in a basement (or a bunker).
 Switching to an email that is firstname.lastname@example.org gives back in trust much more than it costs in time and money.

 - Write something real.
 Include details, stories and images that show you know what your donors care about.
 That means collecting them in advance.
 Developing a quality appeal with no content is brutal.
 I’ve had to do it.
 If you haven’t started collecting your stories – start now.
-Get this guide if you need help with the process.

 - Clean your list.
 People are terrified of unsubscribes.
 What you don’t know is low open rates are actually killing your deliverability.
 Email companies monitor what is happening with your list and if no one is opening it, they start to put ALL your email in the junk bin.
 Even for the people who want to see it.
 If you have people on your list that never open and never donate, its time to do a little purge.
 It will cut your costs and increase the effectiveness of what you do send.